-Plymouth State University’s commitment to developing good citizenship does not end at the boundaries of the Campus.
+Plymouth State University’s commitment to developing good citizenship does not end at the boundaries of the campus.
 Our students serve as ambassadors of our institution.
-The University expects students to know and abide by the ordinances and regulations of the Town of Plymouth, University rules, policies and expectations, as well as laws that apply to all citizens.
+The university expects students to know and abide by the ordinances and regulations of the Town of Plymouth, university rules, policies and expectations, as well as laws that apply to all citizens.
 PSU has jurisdiction over any student or student organization alleged to have violated the Standards of Student Conduct regardless of where that violation takes place, on or off campus.
-Any alleged violation of University policy may result in judicial follow-up.
+Any alleged violation of university policy may result in conduct follow-up.

 NOTE: Some individual policies may include a specific breakdown of violations that may seem repetitive.
-This is done to indicate levels of severity in judicial records.
+This is done to indicate levels of severity in conduct records.

 Violations That Will Likely Result in Suspension and May Result in Immediate Interim Sanctions